isa-ulisboa/greends-fads-exercises/fads_ex_02_git_and_github.md

 ```
 **Questions / Tasks**

-- Can you explain the copy command used above?
+2.1.
+Can you explain the `copy` command used above?

-- Can you explain why, in this case, we did not have to do `git init`?
+2.2.
+Can you explain why, in this case, we did not have to do `git init`?

-- Can you commit the files copied?
+2.3.
+Can you commit the files copied?
 What do you need to do?
 Execute the commands that are needed.

 After this, the git status should give the following status:
 ```